AMAZON

 - AMAZON SEARCH RESULTS

-- Overflowing with sleaze: Amazon Puts Its Own Brands First Above Better-Rated Products from The Markup (Oct 2021).
+- October 2021: Overflowing with sleaze: Amazon Puts Its Own Brands First Above Better-Rated Products from The Markup.
 That Amazon prefers its own brand is no surprise.
 It prefers its own brands over competitors with higher ratings and more sales.
 And, it also prefers exclusive products are not obviously connected to Amazon.
 They identified more than 150 brands registered by or owned by Amazon where the connection to the company is not obvious.
 Those are in addition to the hundreds of third-party brands that are exclusive to the site.
 And, ads in the search results are not all labeled as ads.
 And, Amazon has been accused of knocking off existing popular products to sell under its house brands.

 - FAKE REVIEWS ON AMAZON